Toliann/Tolian-Moons/README.md

 Introducing a modpack featuring an array of new moons for exploration, tailored to your personal experience.
 Combine Tolian's Moons with your favorite mods for an enhanced gaming adventure.

-##Included:
+## Included:

 - Celestria - crimson terrain and towering peaks.
 - Maritopia - A submerged city beneath the waves.
 - EchoReach - A desolate wasteland swept by relentless winds.
 - PsychSanctum - A forsaken asylum swallowed by suffocating shadows
 - Harloth - A toxic wasteland veiled in industrial smog.
-- Nyx - A frigid realm of ancient ruins and icy landscapes.
+- Nyx is a realm of ancient ruins and landscapes,
 - Zenit - A frozen world shrouded in perpetual winter.
 - Budapest - Former vibrant city, now reclaimed by nature after space war.
+- Crystallum - Glittering cavern of crystals.
+- Argent - Post-apocalyptic city ruins.
+- Azure - Aztec-inspired realm.
+- Spectralis - Abandoned and mysterious graveyard
+- Echelon - Abandoned academy.
+- Nimbus - Mystery island in the sky.
+- CaltPrime - Industrial supercomplex hub
+- Sanguine - Enigmatic forest planet

 [![Celestria](https://raw.githubusercontent.com/Toliann/Tolian-Moons/main/Screenshot/Celestria2.png)](https://thunderstore.io/c/lethal-company/p/Tolian/Celestria/) <br>